-This week’s member spotlight focus is on the Carnegie Corporation of New York and it’s efforts to strengthen peace building efforts across Africa through supporting research, training, and networks.
+This week’s member spotlight focus is on the Carnegie Corporation of New York support to strengthen peace building efforts across Africa through supporting research, training, and networks.

 Grants have supported efforts to:

 Carnegie also supported meetings on African Peacebuilding in partnership with the Social Science Research Council’s African Peacebuilding Network in New York and the African Leadership Centre in Nairobi.
 Three conferences have been held: “Peacebuilding in Africa: Evolving Challenges, Responses, and New Thinking,” in February 2015; “Conference on Peacebuilding in Africa: Developing African Approaches,” in March 2016; and “Peacebuilding in Africa: Sustaining Inclusive Civil Society Engagement” in March 2017.